kloudworkshop/kloudworkshop.github.io/Instructions/CaseStudy/01-Governance.md

 ## Task

-    * What are the ways that the local authority could organize their subscriptions and management group.
+    * What are the ways that the local authority could organize their subscriptions and management group?

     * Design a minimum of two ways that this could be done and explain the reason for your decisions.